FESTIVAL WORKSHOPS For 2017

 As I choose tunes to teach or feature, I will list them with each workshop below.
 They will be posted on the SHEET MUSIC page, so you can print them out ahead of time if you wish to.
-I will also have copies to hand out at the workshops.
+I will also try to have copies at the workshops.
+Any other handouts will be included with workshops listed here.

 SESSION 1 A-Chording We Will Go!
 Chord Theory for Hammered Dulcimer.